Lews Baitcaster Combo Review Expert Tips for Better Casting

 Q Should I spool braid directly on the reel

-A: If using a braid spool a mono backing first to prevent slipping on the spool This also helps distribute line evenly and reduces spool issues.
+A: If using a braid spool, a mono backing first to prevent slipping on the spool.
+This also helps distribute the line evenly and reduces spool issues.

 Q How do I choose line capacity for my Lews combo

-A: Consider the species you target and the possibilities of long runs Use heavier pound test and more capacity when targeting bigger fish or fishing open water.
+A: Consider the species you target and the possibilities of long runs.
+Use a heavier pound test and more capacity when targeting bigger fish or fishing open water.

 Q Are spare spools worth buying for a Lews reel